flinstonedev/pokemon-chat/THEMING.md

 # Theming System Documentation

 This document describes the comprehensive theming system implemented in the Pokemon Chat application.
-The system is designed to be flexible, extensible, and easy to maintain.
+The system follows **industry-standard best practices** used by shadcn/ui and the wider Next.js ecosystem.

 ## Overview

 The theming system uses:
 - **CSS Variables** for dynamic color tokens
 - **TailwindCSS** for utility-first styling
-- **React Context** for theme state management
+- **next-themes** for theme state management (industry standard)
-- **localStorage** for theme persistence
+- **localStorage** for theme persistence (automatic)

 ## Architecture

-### 1. Theme Configuration (`lib/themes/themes.ts`)
+### 1. Theme Configuration (`app/globals.css`)

-This is the central configuration file where all themes are defined.
-Each theme includes:
+Themes are defined purely in CSS using CSS custom properties (variables).
+This follows the shadcn/ui pattern:

 - **Colors**: All color tokens (background, foreground, primary, secondary, etc.)
 - **Shadows**: Shadow definitions for different elevations
 - **Gradients**: Predefined gradient styles
 - **Backdrop**: Blur values for glass-morphism effects

+No TypeScript configuration needed - everything is in CSS!

 #### Current Themes